apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 The collection of external identity providers that are used for [delegated authentication](../integration/Delegate-Authentication.html) can now be [registered with CAS](../integration/Delegate-Authentication-Provider-Registration.html) using an external REST API that is able to produce identity provider configuration using a collection of CAS-owned properties as the final payload.

+### DPoP Access Tokens

+Initial support for DPoP access tokens is now available when CAS is acting as an [OpenID Connect provider](../authentication/OIDC-Authentication.html).
+DPoP is a security extension for binding access tokens to a private key that belongs to the client.
+The binding makes the DPoP access token sender-constrained and its replay, if leaked or stolen token, can be effectively detected and prevented, as opposed to the common Bearer token.

 ### Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `312` distinct scenarios.
+At the moment, total number of jobs stands at approximately `314` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

 ## Other Stuff